MicrosoftDocs/azure-docs/articles/azure-monitor/insights/container-insights-azure-redhat-setup.md

 The Log Analytics workspace has to be created before you enable monitoring using Azure PowerShell or CLI.
 To create the workspace, you can set it up through [Azure Resource Manager](../../azure-monitor/platform/template-workspace-configuration.md), through [PowerShell](../scripts/powershell-sample-create-workspace.md?toc=%2fpowershell%2fmodule%2ftoc.json), or in the [Azure portal](../../azure-monitor/learn/quick-create-workspace.md).

-1. Download and save to a local folder, the Azure Resource Manager template and parameter files to create a cluster with the monitoring add-on using the following commands:
+1. Download and save to a local folder, the Azure Resource Manager template and parameter file, to create a cluster with the monitoring add-on using the following commands:

     `curl -LO https://raw.githubusercontent.com/microsoft/OMS-docker/ci_feature/docs/aro/enable_monitoring_to_new_cluster/newClusterWithMonitoring.json`